codersaur/SmartThings/devices/Fibaro RGBW Controller (FGRGBWM-441)/README.md

 The _Built-in Program Shortcut_ tiles can also be commented out as these will not function in this configuration.

+<img src="https://raw.githubusercontent.com/codersaur/SmartThings/master/devices/Fibaro%20RGBW%20Controller%20(FGRGBWM-441)/screenshots/tiles_code_rgb_plus_input.png" width="400">

-In the SmartThings app, edit the device settings: configure the channel mappings so that Channel #4 maps to `Input` and Parameter #14 so that Channels #1/2/3 are set to `9.
+In the SmartThings app, edit the device settings.
+Configure the channel mappings so that Channel #4 maps to `Input` and Parameter #14 so that Channels #1/2/3 are set to `9.
 OUT...` and Channel #4 is set to `8.
 IN - ANALOG 0-10V (SENSOR)`.

-<img src="https://raw.githubusercontent.com/codersaur/SmartThings/master/devices/Fibaro%20RGBW%20Controller%20(FGRGBWM-441)/screenshots/tiles_code_rgb_plus_input.png" width="400">
 <img src="https://raw.githubusercontent.com/codersaur/SmartThings/master/devices/Fibaro%20RGBW%20Controller%20(FGRGBWM-441)/screenshots/settings_params_rgb_plus_in.png" width="200">

 The SmartThings GUI should end up looking like the following: